liborty/random/README.md

 ```
 As you can see, Display is implemented for Rnum.

-Utility 'get' functions are provided for extracting the wrapped-up values, although that can also be done directly, using pattern extraction in an `if let` statement.
-They return an Option.
-So, for instance, `rf.getu8()` in the above example would return `None`, whereas `rf.getf64()` would return `Some(value)`, where value is of f64 type.
+Utility 'get' functions are provided for extracting the wrapped-up values, although that can also be done directly, using pattern extraction with an `if let`.
+They return Options.
+So, for instance, `rf.getu8()` in the above example would return `None`, because `rf` is holding an f64 value.
+Whereas `rf.getf64()` would return `Some(value)`, of f64 type.

 ```rust
     pub fn getf64(self) -> Option<f64>;